 Services like Hotel Tonight exist, but it’s always best to know where you’re staying before going on vacation.
 While in Athens my cousin and I stayed at the Athens Atrium Hotel about a 10-minute drive from the city center.
 When picking lodging areas, see what amenities are offered for bed and breakfasts, vacation rentals, hostels or hotels to make sure it fits your budget and lifestyle.
 You should also research the neighborhood to make sure it’s safe.

 Arrange for Transportation

 No matter what, you should always make sure to know how you’re getting around.
 We used a round trip cab service for airport transfers and got around the city via Uber.
-If you’re visiting friends or family, communicate times for transportation pickups or drop offs so you’re in and out without any issues.
+If you’re visiting friends or family, communicate times for transportation pickups or drop-offs so you’re in and out without any issues.

 What’s the sense of going on vacation when you’re sitting around doing nothing?
 Check to see what activities are offered via the city’s tourism board or sites like Trip Advisor or Viator.
-For both site, you are able to view previous traveler’s reviews.
+For both sites, you are able to view previous traveler’s reviews.
 One thing I love about both services is they give sample itineraries no matter the length of stay.
 Trip Advisor also gives options for free and paid “things to do”, hotel and restaurant suggestions.

 What are some other things to do before vacation?